readysettech/readyset/docs/src/getting_started.md

 2. **Going through code review**

-    Once you have a commit to put up for review, you can push the change to gerrit.
-A commit that has been pushed to gerrit is called a **changelist** or **CL**, this expression is commonly used instead of commit.
+    Once you have a commit to put up for review, you can push the change to Gerrit.
+A commit that has been pushed to Gerrit is called a **changelist** or **CL**, this expression is commonly used instead of commit.
     ```
     git push origin HEAD:refs/for/main
     ```

-    🎉 You should be able to see your commit in the [gerrit code review UI](https://gerrit.readyset.name/dashboard/self).
+    🎉 You should be able to see your commit in the [Gerrit code review UI](https://gerrit.readyset.name/dashboard/self).

-    > By default every commit uploaded to gerrit is set as *Active* and will appear in Slack's `#prs` channel.
+    > By default every commit uploaded to Gerrit is set as *Active* and will appear in Slack's `#prs` channel.
     > These changes can instead by set as *Work-In-Progress* on upload through
     > [`Gerrit > Settings > Preferences`](https://gerrit.readyset.name/settings/#Preferences).